+Time Complexity: O(n), where n is the total number of nodes in the tree.

+This article is contributed by Haribalaji R. If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to contribute@geeksforgeeks.org.
+See your article appearing on the GeeksforGeeks main page and help other Geeks.

+Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Construct a complete binary tree from given array in level order fashion

 Given an array of elements, our task is to construct a complete binary tree from this array in level order fashion.
 That is, elements from left in the array will be filled in the tree level wise starting from level 0.